holbiejlln/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This directory contains shell scripts that cover initialization files, variables, and expansions.

 ## 0-alias
-script that converts a number from base 10 to base 16.
+script that t counts the number of directories in the PATH.